jamesbtan/nerigardu.github.io/index.md

 Passions generally refer to the uncontrollably strong emotions that we all feel from time to time.
-Buddhism and Stoicism both perscribe the limiting of these passions, but exactly how the two philosophies/religions defines these passions and the manner in which they must be limited varies greatly.
+Buddhism and Stoicism both perscribe the limiting of these passions, but exactly how the two philosophies/religions define these passions and the manner in which they must be limited varies greatly.

 ## Stoic view of passions